FAQs

 A. There is no central register of silent films, either those that were made or those that still survive.
 The nearest to a central register in the Internet Movie Database.
 However, this does have to be treated with caution.
 It does not have everything, and for the silent era in particular it has many gaps and inaccuracies.
 The databases of the many film archives around the world are a good guide, though the filmographic information available is uneven, and naturally they limit their records to what they hold.
 Contact details and links for archiv es worldwide can be found on the Federation of International Film Archives (FIAF) site.
 The best sources are the various national filmographies that have been produced.
 Examples include Denis Gifford’s The British Film Catalogue, Lundquist and Luritzen’s American Film Index 1908-1920, the American Film Institute Catalog, and the Filmographie des longs métrages sonores du cinéma français.

 FIAF has produced Treasures from the Film Archives, which started out as a book publication listing extant silent short films around the world, and is gradually expanding in disc form to cover silent features and non-fiction titles.
 There are a number of excellent online databases which list silent films made as opposed to those which which survive, aside from the IMDb.
 The American Film Institute makes its catalogue 1893-1930 freely available to all.
-Do note that for 1911 onwards the catalogue covers features only - for a comprehensive record, cross-refer to Lundquist and Lauritzen’s American Film Index (not available online).
-The British Film Institute’s database is an exceptional resource, though the information on silents ranges from the amazingly detailed to the frustratingly slight, and it does not distinguish between films on which it has information alone and films held in its archive.
+Do note that for 1911 onwards the catalogue covers features only – for a comprehensive record, cross-refer to Lundquist and Lauritzen’s American Film Index (not available online).
+The British Film Institute’s collections database is an exceptional resource, though the information on silents ranges from the amazingly detailed to the frustratingly slight.
 Another good source is Germany’s Filmportal.

 Q. Where can I find information on silent film personalities?

 A. The Silent Era site is a good place to start, with its many star biographies.
-There are many individual websites for silent film stars - check the People section on the links given on the right-hand side of this page, or the MySpace pages that many of the leading silent film stars enjoy.
-For more specialised enquiries, Who’s Who of Victorian Cinema is a biographical guide to people and film before 1901.
+There are many individual websites for silent film stars – check the People section on the links given on the right-hand side of this page.
 Among the many printed sources, good guides include the Encyclopedia of British Film, the Encyclopedia of Early Cinema and the Macmillan International Film Encyclopedia.

 Q. Where are silent films held?